-SIGNING OF A LARGE CONTRACT WITH AN INDUSTRY LEADER FOR KALRAY'S DPU PROCESSOR
+Signing of a Large Contract With an Industry Leader for Kalray's DPU Processor

 - This contract validates the relevance of Kalray's technology, its ability to sign large contracts and the change in dimension initiated by the company.

-Grenoble - France, November 14, 2022 - Kalray (Euronext Growth Paris: ALKAL), a leading provider of hardware and software technologies and solutions for high-performance, data centric computing markets, from cloud to edge, announces that it has signed a major contract with a world leader in the field of high technology, listed on the NASDAQ, in accordance with the negotiations announced recently .
+Kalray (Euronext Growth Paris: ALKAL), a leading provider of hardware and software technologies and solutions for high-performance, data centric computing markets, from cloud to edge, announces that it has signed a major contract with a world leader in the field of high technology, listed on the NASDAQ, in accordance with the negotiations announced recently1

 A MAJOR CONTRACT, WHICH CONFIRMS KALRAY'S ABILITY TO CONVINCE MARKET LEADERS